 All the cheering and tears of 2016 so that Trump would barely move the needle.
 Bread & circuses to distract the public from the consolidation of power in the hands of the 1%: Big Gov, Big Tech, Big Media, and Big Ed.

-Over the last 100 years as the control of the federal government and the aristocracy has grown; the middle class has shrunk!
-Democratic presidents can speed up DC’s consolidation of power whereas Republican presidents only seem capable of slowing it down a bit.
+Over the last 100 years as the federal government and the aristocracy has grown; the Middle-Class has shrunk.
+Democratic presidents can speed up DC’s consolidation of power whereas Republican presidents only seem capable of slowing down its increase.

 Unfortunately, as much as we’d like to think the buck stops with the president it hasn’t for a long time and so to suggest it does is a bit disingenuous and causes Americans’ to overestimate the president’s power.

 For example, the president is the head of our Executive Branch and yet he needs the consent of the Senate to make appointments to it.
-It’s interesting to note that John Adams had two central concerns for the U.S. Constitution: #1 there was no Bill of Rights (this was added later) and #2 that the president would be unable to make appointments without Senate approval.
+It’s interesting to note that John Adams had two central concerns for the U.S. Constitution: #1 there was no Bill of Rights as this was added later and #2 that the president would be unable to make appointments without Senate approval.

 But here’s what I see is one of the key weaknesses of the presidency: a president can unilaterally fire his appointments (except judicial ones), but he cannot fire federal employees who supposedly work under his authority.